makkus/inaugurate/README.rst

 .. code-block:: console

-   curl https://inaugurate.sh | bash -s -- frecklecute ansible-task
+   curl https://inaugurate.sh | bash -s -- frecklecute --help

 As mentioned, *inaugurate* also executes the application once it's installed, which is why the ``--help`` option is provided in this example.
 This behaviour can be turned off, if needed: